Google Home ‘Ad’ Pulled After Google Claims It ‘Isn’t An Ad’

 Bryson Meunier of Search Engine Land took to Twitter with a clip of his Google Home speaking the “ad” and mentioned that the “Beauty & the Beast promo is one way Google could monetize Home.”
 Other Home users noted similar experiences, typically without ever having shown any interest in the movie before.

-When reached for comment, a Google spokesperson replied that it wasn’t an ad; it was, rather, a “feature” called My Day.
+When reached for comment, a Google spokesperson replied that it wasn’t an ad.
+It was, rather, a “feature” called My Day.

 “This wasn’t intended to be an ad.
 What’s circulating online was a part of our My Day feature, where after providing helpful information about your day, we sometimes call out timely content.
-We’re continuing to experiment with new ways to surface unique content for users and we could have done better in this case.”
+We’re continuing to experiment with new ways to surface unique content for users and we could have done better in this case.

 “The beauty in the Assistant is that it invites our partners to be our guest and share their tales.”